If you have just tested for group B Strep carriage, whatever the result, please don’t worry.

-Group B Strep found in the urine it does not always mean an infection is present, particularly when the level of the bacteria detected is low.
-Sometimes it is just…
+Group B Strep found in the urine does not always mean an infection is present, particularly when the level of the bacteria detected is low.
+Sometimes it is just that…

 There are other situations where you will be offered antibiotics but these are not specifically related to group B Strep infection:

 - If your waters break preterm (before 37 weeks) but you are not in labour, you may be offered antibiotics.
 See the Royal College of Obstetricians & Gynaecologists’s information leaflet: https://www.rcog.org.uk/en/patients/patient-leaflets/when-your-waters-break-prematurely/.
 You may also be interested in the National Institute of Health and Care Excellence (NICE) guidance NG25 on Preterm Labour and Birth: https://www.nice.org.uk/guidance/ng25/chapter/Recommendations

 - If you are having a planned caesarean section and you carry group B Strep, you do not need group B Strep-specific IV antibiotics unless labour has already started or your waters have broken.
 All women having a caesarean section will be offered antibiotics at the time of the operation to reduce the risk of a wide variety of infections, including group B Strep.

 If I carried group B Strep in a previous pregnancy, should I be given IV antibiotics during labour?

 - If you have had a previous baby who developed a group B Strep infection, you should always be offered IV antibiotics during labour in future pregnancies, as there is an increased risk that a future baby may also be affected.